When Is the Best Time to Sell a House in Dallas?

 6 selling trends in Dallas

-1. Low housing inventory
+1. Increasing inventory

-2. High number of inbound moves
+3. High number of inbound moves

 4. Robust year-round market

-Though there are seasonal trends, Neal points out “We have a very robust market pretty much all year round because we don’t really have a winter season.”
+Though there are seasonal trends, Neal points out, “We have a very robust market pretty much all year round because we don’t really have a winter season.”
 He goes on to say, “Jobs are always coming and going.
 It’s a big market in Dallas-Fort Worth, so things are a lot more even than they might be in some other markets.”

 6. Sales follow seasonal trends